 Final Contribution (Street Price)

-All the above level Contribution with its corresponding Contribution Components shall be sent from the Rating Engine to the Third Party System which send the Request Service.
+All the above level Contribution with its corresponding Contribution Components shall be sent from the Rules and Rating Engine to the Front End System which send the Request Service.

-The Third Party System shall store the Level Contribution in their system and Integrate to TIGB.
+The Front End System shall store the Level Contribution in their system and Integrate to TIGB.

 Tariff Contribution for Electric Vehicles

-The Tariff Contribution for the Electric Vehicles shall be maintained in the Rule / Rating Engine
+The Tariff Contribution for the Electric Vehicles shall be maintained in the Rules and Rating Engine

 Co-efficient value for the Electric Vehicle Capacity (KW) is not available in the current GLM Sheet provided by TIGB.

-TIGB to provide the Co-efficient value for the Electric Vehicle Capacity (KW)
+For Electric Vehicles follow the Tariff Contribution and no tariff calculation is applicable.